eddeee888/base-app-monorepo/README.md

 $ bra vm-up
 ```

-Then, we go into the machine by running:
+Then, we switch into the docker-machine environment by running:

 ```
 $ eval $(docker-machine env bra)